Villas in Sardinia

 Sorso, Sassari Province

-Villa for 3 people, with balcony and garden
+Villa for 10 people, with garden

 Free cancellation

-from €80 per night
+from €350 per night

-Villa for 4 people, with garden, with pets
+Villa for 8 people, with garden

 from €100 per night